dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 There are alternative ways to solve the preceding problems using a long-lived <xref:System.Net.Http.SocketsHttpHandler> instance.

-- Create an instance of `SocketsHttpHandler` when the app starts and use it for the life of the app.
+* Create an instance of `SocketsHttpHandler` when the app starts and use it for the life of the app.
-- Configure <xref:System.Net.Http.SocketsHttpHandler.PooledConnectionLifetime> to an appropriate value based on DNS refresh times.
+* Configure <xref:System.Net.Http.SocketsHttpHandler.PooledConnectionLifetime> to an appropriate value based on DNS refresh times.
-- Create `HttpClient` instances using `new HttpClient(handler, disposeHandler: false)` as needed.
+* Create `HttpClient` instances using `new HttpClient(handler, disposeHandler: false)` as needed.

 The preceding approaches solve the resource management problems that `IHttpClientFactory` solves in a similar way.

-- The `SocketsHttpHandler` shares connections across `HttpClient` instances.
+* The `SocketsHttpHandler` shares connections across `HttpClient` instances.
 This sharing prevents socket exhaustion.
-- The `SocketsHttpHandler` cycles connections according to `PooledConnectionLifetime` to avoid stale DNS problems.
+* The `SocketsHttpHandler` cycles connections according to `PooledConnectionLifetime` to avoid stale DNS problems.

 ### Cookies

 The pooled `HttpMessageHandler` instances results in `CookieContainer` objects being shared.
 Unanticipated `CookieContainer` object sharing often results in incorrect code.
 For apps that require cookies, consider either:

- - Disabling automatic cookie handling
+* Disabling automatic cookie handling
- - Avoiding `IHttpClientFactory`
+* Avoiding `IHttpClientFactory`

-Call <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.ConfigurePrimaryHttpMessageHandler*> to disable automatic cookie handling:
+Call <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.ConfigurePrimaryHttpMessageHandler%2A> to disable automatic cookie handling:

 [!code-csharp[](http-requests/samples/2.x/HttpClientFactorySample/Startup.cs?name=snippet13)]